hantianjz/notes/3 Resources/Programming/Effective Modern Cpp/3 Moving to mordern Cpp.md

 Types that aren't move-enabled will be 'moved' via their copy operations.

-Memberwise move consists of move operations on data members and base classes that support move operations, but a copy operation for those that don't.
+Member-wise move consists of move operations on data members and base classes that support move operations, but a copy operation for those that don't.

 The 2 move operations are not independent, user declare either will prevent compiler generate the other one.